apparentsoft/BSManagedDocument/README.markdown

   *   Subclasses may specify a custom undo manager class instead of NSUndoManager, or nil undo manager.

   *   And of course, full support for Autosave-In-Place and Versions

+## macOS System Requirements

+The *main* branch requires macOS 10.12 or later.
+If you require support for earlier versions, use the branch named *MacOS10.11AndEarlier*.

 ## License (BSD)